We are knowledgeable and passionate about fitness. Read our reviews and find out what our customers have to say about our products and service.

 Magnetic Cross Trainers

 Users of a magnetic cross trainer will need to manually turn a knob or lever to change the resistance.
 Increasing the resistance allows you to work harder during your workout.
 Reducing resistance makes it easier to "pedal" your legs, similar to gears on a bike.
-These are entry-level cross trainers and are cheaper than electro-magnetic cross trainers.
 Some retailers don't clearly identify their cross trainers as magnetic, so look out for a twist knob below the console.

 Electro-Magnetic Cross Trainers